mentesan/webtaz/README.md

 Some tools are available on Kali Linux and other pentesting Linux distros, some you'll need to install from github, links are provided bellow.

-By the end of the script you can comment some "steps" if needed.
+By the end of the script you can comment/disable some "steps" if needed.

 # DNS and route mapping
 * [dig](https://github.com/tigeli/bind-utils) direct ip resolution and nameserver mapping